treeverse/lakeFS/docs/howto/unity-delta-sharing.md

 type: delta
 path: path/to/users/
 ```

+Note: The filename of the 'yaml' file containing the table definition must match 'name' of the table itself.
+In the example above, '_lakefs_tables/users.yaml'.
+{: .note }

 When placed inside `_lakefs_tables/users.yaml` this defines a table `users` on the prefix `path/to/users/` (so `path/to/users/` holds the prefix `_delta_log`).